2016 PGA Hall of Fame and Champions Tribute

-The second-annual Connecticut PGA Hall of Fame Induction and Champions Tribute will be held on Monday, November 30, 2015, at Lake of Isles.
-This awards format will include the induction of a new class into the Hall of Fame, the winners of the 2015 PGA Member Championship events will be presented with their trophies, as well as honoring the Player of the Year, Senior Player of the Year, and the winner of the President’s Award.
-Registration is now open.
-Cost to attend is $37.50 per person.
-The cocktail hour will open at 5PM, followed by dinner and the awards ceremony beginning at 6PM.
+The third-annual Connecticut PGA Hall of Fame Induction and Champions Tribute will be held held on Monday, November 28, 2016, at Lake of Isles.
+This awards evening will include the induction of a new class into the Hall of Fame, the winners of the 2016 PGA Member Championship events will be presented with their trophies, as well as honoring the Player of the Year, Senior Player of the Year, and the winner of the President’s Award.

-The 2015 Hall of Fame Induction & Champions Tribute is Presented by:
+The 2015 Hall of Fame Induction & Champions Tribute was Presented by:

 and Supported by: